 Long focal length image example Canon 70-200mm @90mm

 Tripods are an essential piece of equipment in a landscape photographers kit.
-I pretty much go nowhere without my trusty tripod and it’s the first piece of equipment I pack when going on trips.
+I pretty much don't go anywhere without my trusty tripod and it’s the first piece of equipment I pack when going on trips.
 They are very useful when photographing in low light situations such as during the golden hour, at night or when neutral density filters are attached to the lens reducing the amount of light hitting the sensor resulting in slower shutter speeds.
 A good reliable tripod will help provide the stability for the longer exposures and avoid any blurriness caused by camera shake.
 The tripod that I use is the Benro C2682T Carbon Fiber Tripod with the Really Right Stuff BH-40 Ballhead and an L-plate that attaches the camera to the ballhead.
 It’s a great compact, lightweight tripod that’s relatively sturdy which is perfect for travelling with.

 Filters are another useful piece of equipment for landscape photographers, however, there are a wide variety of filters out there which can make it difficult knowing which ones to choose.
 Personally, I use two different types of filters, circular polarising filters and neutral density filters.
 I use NiSi Filters for all my filter needs.